Licensing Basics

 We have addressed the NASIG Core Competencies for Electronic Resources Librarians (NCC) in earlier sections.
 The NCC is a reminder of the centrality of licensing for the ERM librarian.
 Section 1.2 states:

 Thorough knowledge of electronic resource licensing and the legal framework in which it takes place.
-Since licenses govern the use of most library electronic resources and have conditions that cannot knowingly be violated, an ERL with responsibilities related to licensing must demonstrate familiarity with how and for whom an organization licenses content, as well as the concepts, implications, and contract language pertaining to such issues as archival rights, perpetual access and interlibrary loan.
-A practical working understanding of issues such as copyright and fair use will allow ERLs to obtain the least restrictive, most library-friendly licensing terms during publisher/vendor license negotiations.
+Since licenses govern the use of most library electronic resources and have conditions that cannot knowingly be violated, an ER librarian with responsibilities related to licensing must demonstrate familiarity with how and for whom an organization licenses content, as well as the concepts, implications, and contract language pertaining to such issues as archival rights, perpetual access and interlibrary loan.
+A practical working understanding of issues such as copyright and fair use will allow ER librarians to obtain the least restrictive, most library-friendly licensing terms during publisher/vendor license negotiations.

-Even though I have covered NCC in earlier sections, it's a reminder that when we talk about electronic resource management, we talk about a comprehensive list of responsibilities, skills, technologies, and more, and that we should keep this on our radar.
-Second, the Regan (2015) specifically mentions these competencies with respect to the importance of learning more about the licensing process.
+Even though we have covered NCC in earlier sections, it's a reminder that when we talk about electronic resource management, we talk about a comprehensive list of responsibilities, skills, technologies, and more, and that we should keep this on our radar.
+Second, Regan (2015) specifically mentions these competencies with respect to the importance of learning more about the licensing process.

 LIBLICENSE